At

 nighttime, climbing the stairs from the Atlantic Avenue Metro stop you expect

-to exit on a dimly lit Brooklyn street , but the bright wraparound LCD
+to exit on a dimly lit Brooklyn street Barclays Center

 To the